marcocspc/URNAI-Tools/README.md

 [How to install Starcraft II and Maps](https://github.com/deepmind/pysc2#get-starcraft-ii)

-We would recommend you install atleast the Melee maps, as those are used in some of our example files for StarCraft II.
+We would recommend you install atleast the Melee maps, as those are used in some of our solve files for StarCraft II.

 #### VizDoom